Head of the Department

 - Regularly provides vocational and postgraduate trainings.

-- Closely connected with the new University Emergency Centre opening soon and caring for the population of approximately 800.000.
+- Closely connected with the new University Emergency Centre in terms of clinical practice and bedside teaching.

 - An established relationship with the University of Massachusetts, Department of Emergency Medicine in the area of research and development.

-- Members of the Department participate in numerous professional and societal organizations of acute care and hold leading positions in the Society of Emergency Medicine and Oxyology.
+- Members of the Department participate in numerous professional and societal organizations of acute care and cooperate with the Hungarian Society of Emergency Medicine and the Hungarian Society of Oxyology.

-- The leader of the Department is an active Examiner in Emergency Medicine for the European Board of Emergency Medicine.
+- The leader of the Department is an active Examiner in Emergency Medicine for the European Board of Emergency Medicine and is also the president of the University Board of Oxyology and Emergency Medicine.

 - We offer a possibility of doctoral training for nurses, paramedics and physicians possessing a university degree.

-- Students can join the School of PhD Studies offering participation and thesis work on “Point-of-care technologies in emergency medical care”.
+- Students can join the School of PhD Studies offering participation and thesis work on “Point-of-care technologies in emergency medical care” and awaiting the establishment of the the Doctoral School of Health Sciences, where PhD topics will be announced.

-- Our aim is to introduce an MSc training programme targeting the intrahospital emergency care, resulting in the qualification of physician assistants, those capable health care professionals who work in the emergency departments under the supervision of the lead physician.
+- We have joined the MSc training programme targeting intrahospital emergency care, resulting in the qualification of APNs, (Advanced Practice Nurses), those capable health care professionals who work in the emergency departments under the supervision of the lead physician.

 PhD research topics: